SamLab17/314-Website/content/docs/topics/amortized/_index.md

 complexity or the longer, rarer runtime?
 Or should both contribute to our description of the function's runtime?

-This is the motivation for _amortized analyis_, which essentially describes the "average" runtime for the function after it is executed some number of times.
+This is the motivation for _amortized analysis_, which essentially describes the "average" runtime for the function after it is executed some number of times.
 We can define amortized cost in the same way we think about averages: the sum of the costs for each time we execute the function divided by the number of times